Yaya Diallo: Biography

-In 1982, as a musician, Diallo played two weeks at CNE (Canadian National Exhibit) in Toronto.
-In 1986, he played at the International Exhibit in Vancouver BC, at Folklife, and at Canadian Pavilion.
-In 1987, he stopped working at the Institute and started to tour to schools with the program made by the former General Governor of Canada, Jeanne Sauve.
-The same year, he started teaching two courses, Aural training I and II, at Carlton University.
-Diallo also was one of the first artists of the program made by Jan Andrews and Jennifer Cayley: "A Change to Give."
+In 1982, as a musician, Diallo played two weeks at CNE (Canadian National Exhibition) in Toronto.
+In 1986, he played at the International Exhibition in Vancouver, British Columbia, at Folklife, and at the Canada Pavilion.
+In 1987, he stopped working at the Institute and started to tour to schools with the program made by former Governor General of Canada Jeanne Sauvé.
+The same year, he started teaching two courses, Aural Training I and II, at Carleton University.
+Diallo also was one of the first artists of the program made by Jan Andrews and Jennifer Cayley, "A Chance to Give."
 The organization became MASC, Multiculturalism at Schools and Communities.
 Diallo worked for MASC from 1988 to 2004.

-Diallo did some performances with his band, Kanze, at the Festival Culture Canada 88, at Ottawa-Hull: more than five festivals Nuits d'Afrique with Ballattou; Festival 1001 Nuits; at Club Soda 1989, 1990, The Spectrum de Montreal.
+Diallo did some performances with his band, Kanze, at Festival Culture Canada 88 in Ottawa-Hull, more than five festivals Nuits d'Afrique with Ballattou, Festival 1001 Nuits, Club Soda in 1989 and 1990, and The Spectrum de Montreal.

 In 1987, Diallo collaborated with others of so-called French-speaking countries to make the song "Franc Parler" for the Summit of Francophony at Quebec City.

 The Healing Drum was published in 1989.
 The president of Inner Traditions, his wife and his staff came to Montreal to meet the community.
 He bought food for the people of Balattou, for two nights the kanza played.
 We had a press conference with The Gazette, La Presse, and Voir.
 After Montreal the company had planned tours for Yaya Diallo.
 He went to bookstores and Universities, he signed books and did lectures all over the United States.
 Mickey Hart, the drummer of the Grateful Dead, wrote two books, in which he quoted Diallo's work and gave his opinion about how good he thought The Healing Drum was.
 The phenomenon of The Healing Drum was born.
 For several years Diallo did workshops, lectures and debates.
 The World Music Institute contacted him, he became a member of the artists they manage.
 They booked him everywhere they could as a solo artist.
 In 1993 they created the African Troubadours, and they too booked shows everywhere.
 Other people like Everyone's Drumming with Dounoukan, Relaxation Company, Dombaa Folee had produced Diallo's music, and organized the promotion of the products.